father with baby on the lap

 The last Christmas I spend with my father before he died in February.

-This picture is of me and my dad.
-It was our last Christmas together and he died not long after on February 21st.
+This picture is of my dad and me.
+It was our last Christmas together, and he died not long after on February 21st.
 I was only 4 years old.
 I do not hold many memories of him as I was far too young for that.
 It is these pictures of him and our family that meant the world to me when I was growing up.
-And even today I have this picture of us hanging in my living room.
-I cannot imagine not having had these photographs of my father.
-They helped me grieve.
-They gave me something tangible and have been my only ‘memories’ of him.
-So, make sure you are in your family photographs and that you take photos.
-Don’t be shy to ask a stranger to snap a picture.
-Photos and films are your memories of a life lived and also a tangible piece for the next generations.
-They are the keepers of your family memories!
+And even today, I have this picture of us hanging in my living room.

 An old family photograph shows the importance of family photography and the why behind Portray Your Story .